mwvgroup/Pitt-Google-Broker/docs/source/broker/run-a-broker-instance/initial-setup.rst

     conda create -n pgb python=3.7
     conda activate pgb

-    # install the requirements. assumes txt file is in current directory
+    # install the pgb-broker-utils library, which also installs several google.cloud libraries
-    pip3 install -r requirements.txt
+    pip3 install pgb-broker-utils

 **Note**: On an M1 Mac, first use Conda to install Astropy (``conda install astropy=3.2.1``), then comment the related line out of